 - Cellphone reception: Cellphone signal reception varies depending on the telephone service provider and the location in the Park (including the parkways sector).

-- Drinking water: Drinking fountains are available at three locations in the park: South Entrance (P3), Mackenzie King Estate and Visitor Centre.
+- Drinking water: Drinking fountains are available at the south entrance of the Park, at Mackenzie King Estate and at the Visitor Centre.
 Bring your water bottle.

 The free NCC shuttle is provided in partnership with the Société de transport de l’Outaouais and Camp Fortune.
-This pilot project is an initiative of the Gatineau Park Master Plan, which aims to promote alternative transportation to gradually reduce the impact of motor vehicles on the Park.
+This project is an initiative of the Gatineau Park Master Plan, which aims to promote alternative transportation to gradually reduce the impact of private vehicles on the Park.